wasike146/e-vote/README.md

 Made with pride,

-by : Wildan & Ivan.
+by : Wildan ,Ivan and Wasike.
 [Kru ARC ITB 2014]